JTateCC/JTateCC/README.md

 ## About Me

 I am a passionate developer with expertise in C#, Python, and SQL.
 My fascination with programming has exposed me to many applications.
-My personal interests are around crafting innovative software and websites centered on data and databases.
-I believe in harnessing the power of data to drive business insights.
+My personal interests are around crafting innovative software, websites and harnessing the power of data to drive business insights.
-Explore my portfolio, projects and contributions as I continue to create, innovate, and contribute to the ever-evolving realm of data-driven technology."
+Explore my portfolio, projects and contributions as I continue to create, innovate, and contribute to the ever-evolving realm of data-driven technology.

 ## Top Repositories